 If you think you may be suffering from alcohol use disorder or substance use disorder – as well as PTSD, depression, trauma or other mental health issue (dual diagnosis) – please know that seeking help is the first step to addiction recovery and regaining control of your life.

-Our philosophy addresses and treats the mind, body, and spirit.
-We believe that addiction is a complex but treatable disease and that no single addiction treatment is appropriate for everyone.
+We believe that addiction is a complex but treatable disease.
+And, that no single addiction treatment is appropriate for everyone.
 Each patient receives a personalized treatment plan.

 Key to Lasting Recovery: Treat Addiction and the Mental Health Disorder

 People with mental health disorders are more likely than people without mental health disorders to experience addiction.
 Co-occurring disorders can be difficult to diagnose due to the complexity of symptoms, as both may vary in severity.
-In many cases, people receive treatment for one disorder while the other disorder remains untreated.”
+In many cases, people receive treatment for an addiction disorder while the mental health disorder remains untreated.

 How Often is Dual Diagnosis a Factor in Addiction Treatment?

 According to a 2014 National Survey on Drug Use and Health, 7.9 million people in the U.S. experience both a mental disorder and substance use disorder simultaneously.
 More than half of those people—4.1 million to be exact—are men.

 Because many combinations of dual diagnosis can occur, the symptoms can vary widely.
 Addiction treatment centers use alcohol and drug screening tools to help identify people at risk for drug and alcohol abuse.